 Use this model for any activity or event, it is also a useful exercise to do before your supervision.
 To identify any additional support or training you need to help you achieve your programme goals.

-Self reflection will help you recognise the positives that have come from this years challenges and changes.
-It will enable you put in place more informed activity for the people that you support.
+Self-reflection will help you recognise the positives that have come from this year’s challenges and changes.
+It will enable you to put in place more informed activities for the people that you support.

 When planning your goals make sure that they are SMART.